-There are actually laws that prevents manufacturers like Traeger from enforcing an implied warranty like that.
+There are actually laws that prevent manufacturers like Traeger from enforcing an implied warranty like that.

-However, there are no law that prevents them from putting those stickers on the grills.
+However, there is no law that prevents them from putting those stickers on the grills.

 So long as you use a quality smoking wood pellet, there’s no reason why you can’t experiment with different brands.